kevinlin311tw/ObjLeft/README.md

 <img src="https://www.csie.ntu.edu.tw/~r01944012/objleft_fig2.jpg" width="800">

-This demo will detect the abandoned luggage and the owner trajectory as shown below.
+This demo will detect the abandoned luggage and the owner trajectory.

 ## Contact